 Sweating after eating a meal has been the subject of much research, yet the exact cause is still a mystery.
 We do know that hot flashes occur when estrogen decreases in the female body.
 You could say that this disrupts a woman’s internal thermostat.
 This is a phenomenon associated with menopause.

-Certain foods and drink or even eating a large meal can also bring on hot flashes.
+Certain foods and drinks or eating a large meal can also bring hot flashes.
 For instance, hot flashes after eating spicy food are not unusual.
 Caffeine and alcohol are also known to cause hot flashes.
 The heat sensation normally occurs in healthy adults only if their blood sugar level drops below 60mg/dl.
 It is important to know that although there are common triggers when it comes to eating, foods that cause hot flashes can vary drastically from one person to another.

 In other words, hot flashes after eating and drinking are only part of the possible culprits.
 Some people experience hot flashes when they are stressed out or are having an allergic reaction.
-Andropause is another possible cause, but in men.
-Similar to menopause, andropause is a hormonal change in men that can trigger hot flashes after eating.
+Andropause is another possible cause of hot flashes, but in men.
+Like menopause, andropause is a hormonal change in men that can trigger hot flashes after eating.

 A lot of people want to know how to get rid of hot flashes.
 There is no quick answer, especially since not everyone has the same triggers.
 Still, the following list can act as a guideline for those who want to avoid foods that cause hot flashes.

-So if there are foods that can cause or aggravate hot flashes, then there must be foods that can help reduce hot flashes.
+So, if there are foods that can cause or aggravate hot flashes, then there must be foods that can help reduce hot flashes.
 If this is your thinking then you are correct.
 For instance, studies have shown that the Mediterranean diet, which is rich in vegetables and fresh fruit, can result in a 20 percent less likelihood of getting hot flashes and night sweats.

 The following list includes foods that help reduce hot flashes, including some food items that you would find in the Mediterranean diet.

 - Brown rice